Natural Hair Dye Recipes (for Any Hair Color)

 Herbs to Dye Brown Hair

-It is easiest to darken hair that is already light brown or darker, though these colors will darken blonde tones as well.
+It’s easiest to darken hair that’s already light brown or darker, though these colors will darken blonde tones as well.
+Used as a rinse, these herbs will also darken grey hair over time.
+The more they’re used, the darker the results.

 For a faster, more dramatic effect, use a henna color like black, dark brown, or mahogany.
 For a slower or more gentle tone, use these herbs: